Shane Smith (horticulturist): Writing

 Smith is author of the book Greenhouse Gardener's Companion, Revised: Growing Food & Flowers in Your Greenhouse or Sunspace.
 In 1982, he wrote The Frost Free Greenhouse, the first book written on the subject of farming in large unheated greenhouses (now commonly called "high tunnels").
 It was published by "Western Sun," a Department of Energy contractor.
 Smith's first book, was published in 1982 (now out of print), and was The Bountiful Solar Greenhouse.
 It was the first gardening book written on the subject that addressed the special needs of growing in solar heated greenhouse.
 He maintains a blog and website that is related to his "Greenhouse Gardener's Companion" book for home greenhouse gardening enthusiasts.

 Awards

 While Shane Smith was director of the Cheyenne Botanic Gardens the project received recognition awards from Presidents Reagan, Bush, and the American Entrepreneurial Leadership Award from Partners for Livable Communities.
-Individually, he is the recipient of the "Community Hero" award from Wyoming Governor Geringer, the Wyoming Farmers' Marketing Association's "Award of Excellence" for starting the State of Wyoming's first modern farmer's market, the 2011 American Public Garden Association's "Award of Merit", the 2012 American Horticultural Society's "Great American Gardeners Professional Award", and the 2012 National Garden Clubs' "Award of Excellence."
+Individually, he is the recipient of the "Community Hero" award from Wyoming Governor Geringer, the Wyoming Farmers' Marketing Association's "Award of Excellence" for starting the State of Wyoming's first modern farmer's market, the 2011 American Public Garden Association's "Award of Merit", the 2012 American Horticultural Society's "Great American Gardeners Professional Award", 2012 National Garden Clubs' "Award of Excellence," and the 2025 North American Rock Garden Society's "Award of Merit."